 Reading Fluency and Comprehension Toolkit provides 43 expository animal fluency articles and 43 corresponding animal comprehension worksheets, along with user-friendly, no teacher prep support materials.
+AND NOW GET CORRESPONDING YOUTUBE VIDEOS WITH ALL 43 FLUENCIES RECORDED AT 3 DIFFERENT READING SPEEDS--129 IN ALL.
+PERFECT FOR MODELED READINGS.
 Here's what teachers get in this must-have eBook toolkit:

-Get 43 expository animal fluency articles, each marked with words per line to help students monitor their own fluency progress.
+Each fluency article is marked with words per line to help students monitor their own fluency progress.
 At last!
 Quality fluency practice in the expository (not narrative) genre.
 Reading experts agree that students need extensive reading practice in the expository domain to internalize the text structure and multi-syllabic vocabulary of social studies and science textbooks.
-Not to mention the expository articles found on standardized tests.
-Yes, fluency timing charts are provided.
+Not to mention the expository articles found on our Common Core tests.
+Yes, fluency charts are provided.

 The animal fluency and comprehension articles each describe the physical characteristics of the animal with a color animal photograph--no drawings or cartoon characters inappropriate for older children or teenagers.
 Articles contain paragraphs detailing each animal's habitat, what the animal eats, the animal's family, interesting facts, and the status of the species (endangered or not).
 The writing is engaging and students will enjoy learning about both common and uncommon animals.